Target audience for photographers

 Knowing WHERE you want to work really can impact your business model.
 As an example, my business is designed to fit around my 2 children.
 Ideally, I want to work within school hours which therefore means I would like to work as close to my home as possible.

 This means I am able to list the towns in which I want to photograph families and this helps me to think about targeting my marketing messaging.
 As an example, it is this list that I use when I set up Facebook advertising or Google Adwords or look at my Search Engine Optimisation (SEO).
+(Note: If you are looking for SEO for Training Photographers you can find details of my course here)

 WHAT DO YOUR IDEAL FAMILIES LIKE TO DO?